Influencing Change: I Can’t Hear You

 The reality is, something is clear to us because we understand it.
 For someone who doesn’t understand, they can’t even hear what we are saying.
+The words may bounce off of their eardrums, but their meaning never enters beyond.
+It’s like the voice of the teacher in the old Peanut’s cartoons.
 Goethe is right, a person only hears what they understand.

 Start Small: Reach People Where They Are Now